-Clear allocation of project management duties to team members, so everyone knows who’s doing what in each project.
+Clear allocation of project management duties to team members.

 An intuitive project management platform with attentive customer support.

 Recommended project management tactics for software development teams

-While a generic project management approach usually works for managing software development projects, we would recommend incorporating the following specialized methods into your process:
+While a generic project management approach usually works for managing software development projects, we recommend incorporating the following specialized methods into your process.

 Project estimation techniques

-Analogous estimation, where elements of project scope are estimated based on comparison with similar elements of previous projects.
+Analogous estimation, where project scope elements are estimated based on comparison with similar elements of previous projects.

 Parametric estimation, where measures such as the average cost of writing a certain number of lines of code are used to estimate project cost.

 Management of project scope

-Scope creep is where a project’s requirements increase greatly over the project’s lifetime.
-A certain degree of creep is to be expected, but too much of it can prevent projects from getting delivered on-time and on-budget.
+Software projects are vulnerable to scope creep, where a project's requirements greatly increase over the project's lifetime.
+Some creep is to be expected, but too much can prevent projects from being delivered on time and on budget.

 Project risk management

 Project management tools for software development teams

-Software development teams tend to use a project management platform to help deliver their project.
-This tool provides a digital project workspace where team members can collaborate and track all the moving parts of the project.
-All the processes of project management should be facilitated by this tool.
+Software development teams tend to use a project management platform to help deliver their projects.
+This tool provides a digital project workspace where team members can collaborate in real-time while easily tracking the moving parts of a project.

-With the right project management tool on your side, your project management process will be equipped to run smoothly and deliver great software.
+With the right project management tool on your side, your software development project management processes will be equipped to run smoothly.
+The end result?
+Your teams can deliver great software that meets all your goals and objectives.